 The funeral of a loved one is an opportunity to say your final goodbyes as a family.
 It brings everyone together in remembrance of someone special.

 Recently, it’s become popular to use visual elements in funerals, whether they’re used during the service or on online memorial sites.
 These focus the guests on the deceased loved one and serve as a powerful reminder of the legacy left behind.
+We recommend Cake's online memorial pages because they're easy to use and free.

 Jump ahead to these sections:

-- Step 1: Name Someone to Be in Charge
+- Step 1: Pick Who's in Charge

 - Step 2: Gather Content for Your Video